-Make a hobbit house with bonsai!
-‘Bonsai Empire‘ takes you through this project step by step… If you are a “Lord of the Rings’ fan, what a story to tell in your garden.
+Make a hobbit house fairy garden with bonsai!
+‘Bonsai Empire‘ takes you through this miniature garden project step by step… If you are a “Lord of the Rings’ fan, what a story to tell in your garden.

 I’d like to introduce you to Janet Calvo… She is the author of “Gardening In Miniature“, a book which I own and highly recommend if you are interested in getting into this craft.
 She also has a great blog, at her website ‘Two Green Thumbs‘.
 AND a mini gardening shop online with all kinds of unique pieces you won’t find other places.
 Oh, and I love that she is based in Seattle, my favorite place on earth… Wonder if she would fancy a visit?
 Janet? :) The next two photos are from her, and they are truly inspiring!
 Really, get her book!
 I got it in Kindle, and it’s just amazing.

-Janet teaches you how to use snow in your fairy garden!
+Janet teaches you how to use snow in your DIY fairy garden!

-Another inspirational photo, from ‘Florence Griswold Museum‘, this Emerald City fairy house is truly unique!
+Another inspirational photo, from ‘Florence Griswold Museum‘, this Emerald City fairy house idea is truly unique!

-Last, we have a couple of fairy gardens made from those old tree stumps you don’t know what to do with!
-This first one from an artist at the ‘Sequin Market‘.
+Next we have a couple of fairy gardens made from those old tree stumps you don’t know what to do with!
+This first one from an artist at the ‘Sequim Market‘.

-This next one is very cute!
+This next fairy garden is very cute!
 From ‘The Owner Builder Network‘.

 Finally, from Wendy on ‘Hometalk‘… This stump DIY fairy garden is perfect, and can weather and age with time!